roehampton/module-content/computer-systems/week-11/lab/README.md

 ### Exercise

-** Using Cisco Packet Tracer** Create a simple point to point Topology.
+** Using Cisco Packet Tracer**
+- Create a simple point to point Topology.

-Assign IP address and subnet mask to the network.
+- Assign IP address and subnet mask to the network.

-Use ping to observe the communication flow
+- Use ping to observe the communication flow

+- Display your simulation result.